doehun-kim/doehun-kim.github.io/_pages/about.md

 	* Research Specialist
 	* Work as a Substitute for Mandatory Military Service
 * **Tsinghua University, Beijing, The People's Republic of China** (January 2012 - June 2012)
-	* Research Intern. in *Joint Institute for Measurement Science lab*
+	* Research Intern, in *Joint Institute for Measurement Science lab*

 ## Honors and Awards
 * Ph.D.
 Fellowship, College of Business, KAIST, 2019 – Present